 When we booked to go on a day trip to the Chernobyl Exclusion Zone we received a mixture of reactions from our friends and family.
-“Why on earth would you want to go there?”, “surely it’s not safe and still full of deadly radiation?” and the odd “interesting, I’d like to learn more about Chernobyl myself!”.
+“Why would you want to go there?”, “surely it’s not safe?” and the odd “That's really interesting, I’d like to learn more about Chernobyl too!”.

-Following on from the recent success of the Sky Atlantic series, Chernobyl, these reactions have changed slightly.
-People are now a lot more interested in finding out for themselves how the desolate area surrounding Chernobyl looks today, only 33 years after the fatal nuclear disaster that claimed an unknown number of lives.
+Following on from the success of the Sky Atlantic series, Chernobyl, these reactions have changed slightly.
+People are now a lot more interested in learning about how the desolate area surrounding Chernobyl looks today, only 33 years after the fatal nuclear disaster that claimed an unknown number of lives.

-On 26th April 1996, an experiment on reactor number 4 of the Chernobyl Nuclear Power Plant went catastrophically wrong.
+On 26th April 1986, an experiment on reactor number 4 of the Chernobyl Nuclear Power Plant went catastrophically wrong.
 Caused by a combination of design flaws and operator error, the rector core overheated, causing a massive explosion that destroyed the core and ignited a fire which burned for the following 9 days.
-This resulted in radioactive material being released into the atmosphere, and deposited over most of Europe.
+This resulted in radioactive material being released into the atmosphere, which was subsequently deposited over most of Europe.

-Watching the series for ourselves has really made us appreciate the importance of where we were.
-So we have summed up our experience for any of you who may be interested in visiting the Chernobyl exclusion zone, to visit a place that is said to be uninhabitable for at least 3,000 years.
+Watching the series for ourselves after our trip has really made us appreciate the importance of where we were.
+So we have summed up our experience for anyone who may be interested in visiting the Chernobyl exclusion zone, a place that is said to be uninhabitable for at least 3,000 years...

 We booked our tour with Solo East, one of several Kiev based firms that run daily trips into the exclusion zone.
 They had a lot of positive trip advisor reviews and they promised a maximum group size of twelve (which they kept true to) so everyone on the tour could make the most of the guide’s knowledge of the area.
 Plus, it keeps queue sizes down through each of the checkpoints within the zone, making for much quicker entry.